bevyengine/rfcs/rfcs/46-atomic-groups.md

 This reduces the risk of an unsatisfiable schedule by allowing locks to be released in a maximally permissive fashion.

+### Unsatisfiability

+This RFC adds an additional satisfiability constraint: if a data access is required during the execution of an atomic group, the requesting system's data access must be compatible with the data accesses of that group at the appropriate time.

 ## Drawbacks

 - This is a complex feature!
 It exposes the details of scheduling and locking to the end user.